777arc/PySDR/content/doa.rst

  tx = tx.reshape(-1,1)
  print(tx.shape) # 10000x1

- # matrix multiply
+ # Simulate the received signal X through a matrix multiply
- r = s @ tx.T  # dont get too caught up by the transpose, the important thing is we're multiplying the steering vector by the tx signal print(r.shape) # 3x10000.  r is now going to be a 2D array, 1D is time and 1D is the spatial dimension
+ X = s @ tx.T  # dont get too caught up by the transpose, the important thing is we're multiplying the steering vector by the tx signal print(X.shape) # 3x10000.
+X is now going to be a 2D array, 1D is time and 1D is the spatial dimension

-At this point :code:`r` is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
-We can pull out each individual signal and plot the first 200 samples, below we'll plot the real part only, but there's also an imaginary part, like any baseband signal.
+At this point :code:`X` is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
+We use uppercase :code:`X` to represent the fact that it's multiple received signals combined (stacked) together.
+We can pull out each individual signal and plot the first 200 samples; below we'll plot the real part only, but there's also an imaginary part, like any baseband signal.
 One annoying part of matrix math in Python is needing to add the :code:`.squeeze()`, which removes all dimensions with length 1, to get it back to a normal 1D NumPy array that plotting and other operations expects.

 .. code-block:: python

- plt.plot(np.asarray(r[0,:]).squeeze().real[0:200]) # the asarray and squeeze are just annoyances we have to do because we came from a matrix plt.plot(np.asarray(r[1,:]).squeeze().real[0:200]) plt.plot(np.asarray(r[2,:]).squeeze().real[0:200]) plt.show()
+ plt.plot(np.asarray(X[0,:]).squeeze().real[0:200]) # the asarray and squeeze are just annoyances we have to do because we came from a matrix plt.plot(np.asarray(X[1,:]).squeeze().real[0:200]) plt.plot(np.asarray(X[2,:]).squeeze().real[0:200]) plt.show()

 .. image:: ../_images/doa_time_domain.svg